How to Fix Black Teeth: Step-by-Step Guide

+Tooth discoloration may indicate the presence of tooth decay or advanced dental caries.
 Certain foods that leave colored stains on teeth can sometimes cause black discoloration, though this is uncommon.
-Various foods and drinks can leave a yellow or black layer on the teeth.
+Various foods and drinks can leave yellow or black stains on the teeth.

-The white color of teeth is mainly due to the presence of calcium in the surface layer of the tooth, such as tooth enamel.
+The white appearance of teeth is due to the enamel’s composition and light reflection properties.
 Over time, excess elements left in the mouth and teeth after consuming food and drinks can turn teeth yellow or gray.
-If teeth turn black, a person should see a dentist immediately.
+If teeth show signs of darkening or discoloration, it is important to seek dental care promptly.

 The external causes of tooth discoloration are usually related to the outer layers of the teeth.